A LONGITUDINAL CROWDSOURCED PHOTO AND VIDEO DATABASE for coral reefs

 PILOT PROJECT - KAHALU'U BAY, HAWAII

-The pilot project for this initiative will be Kahalu'u Bay on the Big Island of Hawaii, a small reef that is under significant and continued threat of degradation from multiple factors— including oxybenzone pollution, sewage runoff, global warming and ocean acidification, coral bleaching, overfishing, and trampling from overuse.
+The pilot project for this initiative will be Kahalu'u Bay on the Big Island of Hawaii, a small reef that is under significant and continued threat of degradation from multiple factors.
+Possible contributing factors include sunblock pollution, runoff, climate change and ocean acidification, coral bleaching, overfishing, and trampling from overuse.
 Kahalu'u Bay is only 4.2 acres in area, but is being “loved to death” annually by over 400,000 visitors.

 Hawaii’s native cauliflower coral (Pocillopora meandrina) is being considered as a threatened or endangered species through a petition through the Center for Biological Diversity.
-Our own rough estimation is that the number of living cauliflower coral heads in Kahalu'u Bay has declined by over 95% in recent years, largely due to the coral bleaching events of 2014 and 2015, but also from factors such as land-based pollution, sedimentation, and physical disturbance caused by human trampling.
-Here is a 13-month sequence captured from our footage showing one of the few remaining living cauliflower coral heads in the bay:
+Our own rough estimation is that the number of living cauliflower coral heads in Kahalu'u Bay has declined by over 95% in recent years, largely due to the coral bleaching events of 2014 and 2015, but also from other possible factors such as land-based pollution, sunblock in the water, sedimentation, and physical disturbance caused by human trampling.
+Here is a 13-month sequence captured from our footage showing one of the remaining living cauliflower coral heads in the bay: